-As a charitable trust since the 1960s, a keen sense of civic and community responsibility is important to us.
-From an early age, our boys learn what good citizenship looks like.
+As a charitable trust since the 1960s, a keen sense of civic responsibility is important to us.
 We believe that positive values influence character and attitude.
-In the 21st century it's more important than ever for our boys to feel rooted within a strong moral community and to benefit from being part of a bigger picture.
-They will make loyal friends here who, we hope, will stay by their side for life.
+In the 21st century it's more important than ever to feel rooted within a strong moral community.

-If our website is your first experience of Homefield Preparatory School, then let me extend a warm invitation for you to make a personal visit to meet us.
+If our website is your first experience of Homefield Prep, then let me extend a warm invitation for you to make a personal visit to meet us.
 This is by far the best way to discover all that our school has to offer.
-Come and talk to the boys, I am forever delighted by their energy, joy and compassion.
+Come and talk to the students and staff, I am forever delighted by their energy, joy and compassion.

 Mr John Towers

-John has nearly 30 years of experience in the education sector following degrees in History and in Mathematics Education.
-He has been a Head in two schools; leading his first to become one of the ‘most improved’ in the country and rated ‘Outstanding’ by Ofsted.
+John has 30 years of experience in the education sector following degrees in History and in Mathematics Education.
+He has been a Head in two schools; leading his first to be judged ‘outstanding’ by Ofsted.
+He joined Homefield in 2014 and under his leadership the school has been rated ‘excellent’ across both academic achievement and pastoral development in the latest ISI Inspection carried out in December 2021.
 John’s career has also included a tour as a School Improvement Adviser, for schools in the Royal Borough of Kensington and Chelsea and with responsibility for ‘gifted and talented’ provision.
-Following this, as Director of Education for the charity 'Reach to Teach', he established schools and teacher training supporting 20,000 children in rural India.
-Currently, John sits as an adviser on the Independent Schools Examination Board, with his expertise in History and pedagogy helping to set syllabus and exam papers for Independent Prep and Senior schools across the UK.
+Following this, as Director of Education for the charity 'Reach to Teach', he established co-ed schools and teacher training supporting 20,000 children in rural India.
 He has a strong interest in developing innovative educational practice, at Homefield and more widely, and is a Fellow and a Trustee of the Royal Society of the Arts.
-John is an Institute of Leadership and Management qualified Executive Coach.
-He has two children, now in their teens, and of course Mr Chops the spaniel who has become Homefield’s much loved mascot.
-With the little time he has left for himself, after all of this, John can usually be found with Dorking Cycle Club, racing over the Surrey Hills.
+John has two children, now in their late teens, and of course Mr Chops the spaniel who has become Homefield’s much loved mascot.